-To pick up the edge of a part, turn the wire run on manually, press the "ST" button on the LEFT side of the remote and hold it down.
-Now jog the machine so the wire bumps into the edge your picking up.
+To pick up the edge of a part, turn the wire run on manually, press the "ST" button on the remote and hold it down.
+Now jog the machine so the wire bumps into the edge of the workpiece.
 Once the wire bumps the edge, release both buttons and the edge of the wire is flush with the edge of the part.
 Remember the center of the wire is not on the edge at this point.
 Also, remember to turn the wire run off.
 The "ST" light on the front of the remote tells you when the wire is touching something by lighting up.